What Does Lice Look Like in Hair? Easy Guide for Parents

 The Truth About Getting Rid of Lice in 2024

-Here's what the Canadian Paediatric Society won't tell you: those "first-line treatments" they recommend?
+Here's what the Canadian Pediatric Society won't tell you: those "first-line treatments" they recommend?
 Lice laugh at them now.
 A 2010 study found 97% of Canadian lice have resistance genes.
 Your pharmacy shampoo is basically expensive conditioner to them.

 But getting rid of lice isn't rocket science.
 It's just about using the right tools and techniques.
 After nine years and thousands of heads treated from our Blair Road clinic to mobile visits across the GTA, we've perfected the process.